The Borderlands (2013 film): Reception

-Critical reception for The Borderlands has been predominantly positive and the film holds a rating of 82% on Rotten Tomatoes, based on 17 reviews.
-Common elements of praise centred upon the acting and the interactions between Gordon Kennedy and Robin Hill's characters, and Radio Times commented that "It's the pair's easy-going chemistry that firmly anchors this slow-burning shocker, whose rural setting deliberately evokes The Wicker Man".
+According to Rotten Tomatoes, critical reception for The Borderlands has been predominantly positive where the film holds a rating of 82% based on 17 reviews.
+Common elements of praise centered upon the acting and the interactions between Gordon Kennedy and Robin Hill's characters, and Radio Times commented that "It's the pair's easy-going chemistry that firmly anchors this slow-burning shocker, whose rural setting deliberately evokes The Wicker Man".
 Time Out London and The Hollywood Reporter both gave mixed reviews for the film, and The Hollywood Reporter wrote that it has "plenty of chilling atmosphere but lacks bite".